OXID-eSales/developer_documentation/update/eshop_from_65_to_7/modules/update-to-7-strategy.rst

      OxidEsales\EshopCommunity\Internal\Framework\Module\Facade\ModuleSettingServiceInterface

+* The module already comes with migrations?
+Beware, the migrations need a little update, see :ref:`port_to_v7-migrations-20221123`.

-* Move assets into assets directory.
-As module code is no longer duplicated, another way to make images, css and js available is to move them in the assets folder.
+* Move assets into the assets directory.

+  As module code is no longer duplicated to modules directory, you will no longer have direct access there anymore.
+Assets folder is automatically linked to out directory during module installation.
 Please access them in templates via oViewCon::getModuleUrl() method as stated earlier.

-* Check for usages of deprecated, removed or changed shop classes in your module and udpate those places.
+* Check for usages of deprecated, removed, or changed shop classes in your module and update those places.
   See :ref:`port_to_v7-removed-functions-20221123` for more information.
 Try out the mentioned rector and update tools, it's a big help.

 * Run your unit and integration tests, they should point out the most urgent problems.
 Fix those places.

-* Try activating the module via console-command until you get an ok response.
+* Try activating the module via console command, and fix reported issues.

 * Smarty templates are registered in the module's metadata.php, you need to adapt the paths to be relative to the module's root directory and add the module's template namespace.
 See examples below for comparison.